 Again, just as this applies to personal income taxes for homeowners, moving business locations can be applied to deductions.
 Your business must stay open full-time for at least a year to qualify, however.

 Most businesses need various software to assist with their operations.
-Inventory management, accounting, customer loyalty, and payment processing are an integral part of most business operations.
+Inventory management, accounting, customer loyalty, and payment processing are integral parts of most business operations.

 Monthly rent for a retail space can be fully deducted from your taxes.
 For eCommerce stores, your virtual rent payments for your domain can also be deducted.